HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 This was a rather long read!
 Let us recap this article shortly, before we move on.

 First, we laid out why sidechains are useful.
-They increase a systems scalability and allow the deployment of new experimental features without having to achieve consensus among all network participants.
+They increase a systems scalability and allow the deployment of new experimental features without having to achieve consensus among all network participants and keep the codebase managable.
+They also allow developers to spin up new ledger systems with instant access to a token of established value.

 Several sidechain implementations exist, some of them closer to production than others.
 A common shortcoming is that these constructions often times either rely on the mainchain keeping track of sidechains, or they require some sort of certifiers to process backward transfers from side- to mainchain.
 The Zendoo protocol allows an asymmetric sidechain construction where the mainchain doesn't monitor sidechains but can rely on objectively verifiable proofs to validate backward transfers.